veracity/veracity-documentation/common/markdown/veracity-api/veracity-api.md

 # Overview
 This Veracity API's enable data providers and consumers to interact with veracity programatically.
 There are 3 main Veracity API.

-- Data API - The Veracity Data Platform DataAPI is an API where developers and applications can get information on data containers.
+- Data API - The Veracity Data Platform Data API is an API where developers and applications can get information on data containers, get their key to a data container or share a key with another Veracity Dataplatform user.
-- Provisioning API - The Veracity Data Platform ProvisioningAPI is an API where developers and applications can create data containers.
+- Provisioning API - The Veracity Data Platform Provision API is an API where developers and applications can generate data containers as a user of the platform.
+The main consumer as of now is the Veracity web application that integrates to this API to generate data containers in the portal.
-- Metadata API - The Veracity Data Platform MetadataAPI is an API where the developers can add and modify the metadata assosiated with containers and data in the platform.
+- Metadata API - The Veracity Data Platform Metadata API is an API where developers and applications can get/post information on data containers.
+The main consumer as of now is the Veracity web application that integrates to these APIs to visual represent the data containers in the portal.

 # API Reference
 This document will provide you with everything you will need to get going with the Veracity API, but for further reference, you may visit [https://api-portal.dnvgl.com/](https://api-portal.dnvgl.com/).